For the latest on Lane County and COVID-19, please visit: http://www.lanecountyor.gov/coronavirus

 FFLC is part of Lane County’s Emergency Plan, playing a key role in making sure food is distributed where and when it is needed most.
 We are working with staff, volunteers and partner agencies to help respond to the needs of vulnerable community members, as always, and especially in this sensitive time.

 Many people in the community are asking how they can help.
 We are humbled and grateful; with everyone doing a little extra, we can get through this challenging time together.
+Financial contributions are especially helpful because we can quickly put gifts to use in a flexible way to best support the most urgent needs.
+Click here to make a gift now.

 Through the links below, you will find information on how you can request services and how you can help provide much-needed support.
 If you have questions not answered on our website, please contact us by phone at 541-343-2822 between 9am and 4pm, Monday through Friday or email anytime here.